FREE Drum Lessons – How to Play Drums

 When a drummer becomes egotistical, the learning process shuts down.
 It’s been said the mind is like a parachute… it only functions when it’s open!
 That’s why it’s so important to remain humble.

-If anyone really wants to become a great drummer, it’s critical to continue to learn and grow through being open minded to great tips and advice… and remaining humble is the only avenue through which you can do this.
+If anyone really wants to become a great drummer, it’s critical to continue to learn and grow through being open minded to different types of drum lessons and advice… and remaining humble is the only avenue through which you can do this.

 3. Be Patience